muhammedshaheer/design-patterns/README.md

 2. Program to an implementation
 3. Favor composition over inheritance
 4. Strive for loosely coupled design between objects that interact
+5. Classes should be open for extension but closed for modification

 ## Design Patterns

 1. Strategy pattern
 2. Observer pattern
+3. Decorator pattern